stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 + Half credit: Assignment was attempted, with incorrect solutions
 + No credit: Assignment was not attempted

 You will receive feedback on your work.
-If you receive *half credit*, you will have the opportunity for revision:
+If you receive *half credit*, you will have the opportunity for revision.
+Submit revisions to the same assignment entry on Canvas, including "revision" in your file name:

 + Full credit (revised attempt): Assignment is complete, solutions are correct, and explanations for why original solution was incorrect are provided